-Partners who demonstrate deep knowledge, extensive experience, and proven experience deploying Microsoft Identity workloads with Azure Active Directory (Azure AD) may seek the Identity and Access Management advanced specialization.
+Partners who demonstrate deep knowledge, extensive experience, and proven experience deploying Microsoft Identity workloads with Azure Active Directory (Azure AD) may seek the Identity and Access Management specialization.

 “Identity and threat protection are high on customers’ minds.
 Getting identity right is a critical part of a Microsoft 365 engagement and is the first place we start. “